 Jim surveys the wide-open expanse of Seceda.

 Among our first purchases in the town was a pair of fanny packs that enabled me to take my camera to the slopes.
 (You can see that Jim is wearing his.)
-We still have those packs, but as of this year (2013) they have both been retired.
+We used those fanny packs for several decades.

 The Dolomites are among the most beautiful European mountains and are recognized on the UNESCO World Heritage list.

 This trail in another part of the valley leads into St. Christina, another of the towns in Val Gardena.
 Unlike most of the trails, it is below the tree line.

 One of the days we were above the tree line, a cloud moved in causing a complete white-out.
 Luckily we had just gotten off the lift and made our way to the adjacent restaurant to sip hot chocolate until it cleared.
 One young woman became so disoriented by the lack of visibility she had to be carried into the restaurant.

 Since then I've been caught in similar conditions and I can sympathize with her plight.

 There are no interconnections between the various areas up & down the valley, so you ride buses to get around.
 It's a free-for-all as you struggle to get your skis into the carrier and then elbow your way onto the bus.
 I was always afraid that the bus would drive away with my skis before I could get on.

 Once you arrived at your destination there was a corresponding struggle to extract your skis.

 This is the only place we have seen the ski carriers on the BACK of the bus.
 A terrible design!
 When we returned to Val Gardena twenty years later the buses were still there but the ski carriers were much more convenient.